An Emotional Affair Is Still An Affair

 If you are struggling with an emotional affair, I urge you to read about couples counseling and then reach out to us for a free thirty-minute consultation to get you started on the road to reconnection.

-Kelly Heard is a Licensed Marriage and Family Therapist - Associate under the supervision of Shaun Burrow, Ph.D., LMFT - Supervisor and LPC - Supervisor.
-She holds a Master’s Degree in Marriage and Family Therapy and is a member of the American Association for Marriage and Family Therapy.
+Kelly is a Licensed Marriage and Family Therapist - Associate under the supervision of Shaun Burrow, Ph.D., LMFT - Supervisor and LPC - Supervisor.
+I hold a Master’s Degree in Marriage and Family Therapy and is a member of the American Association for Marriage and Family Therapy.